Frequently Asked Questions

 Who applies for Project 55 fellowships?
 The Project 55 applicant pool is comprised of graduating seniors and recent graduates of Princeton University who represent a variety of majors, interests, skills, and experiences.
 In recent years, approximately 12% of the senior class has applied for a Project 55 Fellowship, and each applicant is screened by our staff and alumni before being referred to our partner organizations for a final interview.
 In general, our applicants are energetic, thoughtful, and highly capable young people who are prepared to engage with social issues while learning from and contributing to our partners.

 What is the required stipend amount to host a fellow?
 Fellowship stipends are provided by our partner organizations, and we have set minimum requirements for each of our fellowship locations based on cost of living, comparable entry-level salaries, and the quality of our fellows.
-Stipends for the 2017-18 year are being finalized and will be posted before the applications open on September 7th, 2016.
+Stipends for the 2018-19 year are finalized and can be found here.

 Absolutely.
 Many partner organizations do pay more, but you are not required to.